Viking introduces zero-emission motor coach for European river guests

-Viking has introduced its first fully electric motor coach for guest transportation operations in Europe, placing the vehicle into service in Vienna as part of the company’s expanding shore excursion programme.
+Viking River Cruises introduced its first fully electric motor coach for guest transportation in Europe, placing the bus in Vienna to serve the company’s shore excursion program.

-Torstein Hagen, Chairman and Chief Executive Officer of Viking, stated that environmental considerations had long influenced the design and operation of the company’s vessels and noted that the introduction of electric motor coaches represented a further extension of those sustainability objectives into land-based operations.
+Torstein Hagen, Viking Holdings' Chairman and Chief Executive Officer, stated that environmental considerations had long influenced the design and operation of the company's vessels and noted that the introduction of electric motor coaches represented a further extension of those sustainability objectives into land-based operations.
 He added that the vehicles offered quieter operation together with zero-emission transportation capabilities and indicated that wider deployment across Viking destinations was planned in the coming years.

 The electric coach initiative also follows the company's 2025 announcement concerning the planned delivery of Viking Libra, described by the operator as the world's first hydrogen-powered cruise vessel, currently scheduled to enter service in late 2026.